In conjunction with the Luxembourg Logic & AI Summit

 Submission

 Submissions will be reviewed by 2-3 members of the program committee, who are experts in the field.
-The acceptance of the submitted papers will depend on their quality, relevance, and originality.
+The acceptance of the submitted papers will be based on scientific rigor, methodological soundness, contribution to causality and explainability in agents and large models, and originality.
 All accepted papers will be published in the Springer proceedings Communications in Computer and Information Science (CCIS) series devoted to the publication of proceedings of computer science conferences.

-Participants are therefore invited to submit papers up to 16 pages in length (incl. references) for Long papers, or up to 5 pages in length (incl. references) for Short papers.
+Participants are therefore invited to submit papers up to 16 pages in length (excluding references) for Long papers, or up to 6 pages in length (excluding references) for Short papers.
 All papers will be subject to double-blind review.
-Papers must be edited using the LNCS format (applying the LNCS post-proceedings template) and have to be submitted electronically as PDF files via the EasyChair submission page: EasyChair
+Papers must be edited using the LNCS/CCIS format (applying the LNCS/CCIS proceedings template): Springer Computer Science Proceedings and have to be submitted electronically as PDF files via the EasyChair submission page: EasyChair

 Workshop Chairs